 But change can surface anxieties, even when all agree that the traditional healthcare approach is ripe for disruption.

-So, while initiatives that increase patient access to healthcare — like telehealth services — have become more widely accepted in recent months, you can’t ride solely on their tailwinds to ensure engagement.
+So, while initiatives that increase patient access to healthcare — like telehealth or other virtual care services — have become more widely accepted in recent months, you can’t ride solely on their tailwinds to ensure engagement.
 Instead, these initiatives provide an opportunity.

 When launching your APC solution and care center, set yourself up to achieve a strong return on investment (ROI) and high engagement levels by devising a well-executed, well-coordinated campaign.
 Here are a few things to consider.